haowu97/netlify/content/posts/English/TOEFL/Speaking/IndependentSpeakingTemplate.zh-cn.md

 Version2:

 - Well I think one way to reduce air pollution is planting trees because trees are able to absorb carbon dioxide and release oxygen through a process **known as** photosynthesis and so the air will become much cleaner.
-- **Besides**, I think people choose to take publict ransportation like subway or bus because in this way the number of private cars will be reduced and so there will be less carbon dioxide, sulfur dioxide, or nitrogen monoxide in the atmosphere.
+- **Besides**, I think people choose to take public transportation like subway or bus because in this way the number of private cars will be reduced and so there will be less carbon dioxide, sulfur dioxide, or nitrogen monoxide in the atmosphere.
 So the air quality will improve.
 (84words)

 ### 活用